-EAI INTSYS 2020 will be held as a fully-fledged online conference.
+EAI INTSYS 2021 will be held as a fully-fledged online conference

-- Enable researchers in ITS to share their contributions in the different areas of Intelligent Transport Systems and Logistics;
+- to enable researchers in ITS to share their achievements and findings in different areas of Intelligent Transport Systems and logistics;

 Welcome to the EAI Community

 Let the EAI Community help you build your career with collaborative research, objective evaluation, and fair recognition: